 The interface switch is to be found under the sticker with the imprint RS232/RS485.
 In the state of delivery it is set as indicated on the marking of the sticker.
-The position of the desired interface can be taken from the sticker at the back of the device.
+The position of the desired interface can be taken from the devices surprint.
 Please use an appropriate tool to change the position of the microswitch to the left or to the right.

-Please note the signal description on the following pages!
+Please note the signal descriptions!